 CC Malasaña ticks a lot of boxes.
 The bright, contemporary rooms (both singles and doubles) feature minimalist furnishings and private bathrooms, as well as flat-screen TVs and desks.
 Some upgraded rooms even feature a balcony.
 While there are no shared dorms, you’ll be surprised at how reasonable the room prices are.
 Calle de Fuencarral and Calle Gran Vía are just minutes away.

 Popular hostel brand Safestay prides itself on offering large, chic shared accommodation for budget travellers – alongside welcome perks.
 Take the free pizza and pasta, for example, served every evening in the communal areas between 7pm and 9pm.
 Shared and private rooms are decorated in white with contemporary flashes of colour.
 A real highlight is the rooftop bar, primed for sundowners.
 Join the free walking tour to orientate yourself on arrival in the city.

 Despite having nothing to do with James Bond, there’s still an air of cool to this hostel in Chueca.
 Industrial chic design prevails throughout – from the exposed beams to the stone floors.
 Each bed comes with linen, a towel and a locker, plus there’s complimentary shower gel in the bathrooms.
 Upgrade to the shared dorm with its own balcony.
 Cheap breakfast is available on site, too.

 Right on the Gran Vía, Madrid’s main street and the southern border of Malasaña is Mucho Madrid.
-The hostel is a good budget choice is you’re travelling with friends; it has quadruple, triple and twin private rooms, as well as four- and three-bed dorms.
-There is a kitchenette where guests can cook, and towels, linen and breakfast are included in the price.
+The hostel is a good budget choice if you’re travelling with friends; it has quadruple, triple and twin private rooms, as well as four- and three-bed dorms.
+Whilst there is no shared common room, there is a kitchenette where you can cook, and towels, linen and breakfast are included in the price.